ebi-uniprot/uniprot-manual/help/variant.md

 We annotate individual genetic variants, including disease-linked variants, variations between strains, isolates or cultivars, and RNA editing events.
 We report the nature of the amino acid change, the name of the variant (or allele), when available, and the effect(s) of the variation on the protein, the cell or the complete organism.

 Note that frameshift variants are not annotated.
 Although these variants are not described in this subsection, the associated
-phenotype, if known, will be reported in the ' [Polymorphism](https://www.uniprot.org/help/polymorphism) ' or ' [Involvement in disease](https://www.uniprot.org/help/involvement_in_disease) ' subsections.
+phenotype, if known, will be reported in the '[Polymorphism](https://www.uniprot.org/help/polymorphism)' or '[Involvement in disease](https://www.uniprot.org/help/involvement_in_disease)' subsections.

 # 1. Variants not linked to diseases